 - have a history of revenue generation of at least 12 months

-We recognize businesses by business size and location.
+We recognize businesses by business size (number of employees) and location.

 Business sizes are defined as: